- Course Academics

 This depends completely on you and your personal, academic and professional goals.
 This is probably the most individual and personal decision you will make during your Emory career!
 Various factors in deciding what school is best for you may include course selections, language goals, location or climate, personal interests, family history, etc. View the Choosing the Right Program page to help you decided.
 You should review all the possibilities, because the best option for you might not be obvious at first.
-Visit the BBA IP director’s drop-in hours to talk about your choices.
+Make an advising appointment with BBA International Programs to talk about your choices.

 If I can't find a BBA International Exchange Program I want to go on, are there other options?